scottzach1/Project-Beans/project_requirement/project-requirement.md

 - Broadcast telemetry at regular intervals to the base station to enable stakeholders manning the base station to monitor the flight in real-time
 - Readings are stored into the on-board SD to enable project stakeholders to analyse the performance of the rocket throughout the entire flight, after the flight.
 - All logged data (logged to base station and the SD card) must be in a readable format
+- Logging rate should be at a sufficient to enable stakeholders to monitor the flight easily

 ##### Recoverability
 The rocket should be in a stable physical form at the end of the flight.
 This can be achieved by doing the following: